Three-body resonances of $\alpha\alpha M$ clusters ($M=\phi$, $J/\psi$, $\eta_c$) in $^{8}_{M}{\mathrm{Be}}$ nuclei: SUMMARY

 In contrast, the interactions of the charmonium states $J/\psi$ and $\eta_c$ with nuclear matter are considerably weaker, as suggested by the OZI rule and the underlying HAL QCD potentials.
 Consequently, these mesons form only shallow bound states with the ground ($0^+_1$) state of $^8$Be.
 Notably, instead of contracting the core, the addition of a $J/\psi$ or $\eta_c$ meson slightly increases the separation between the alpha clusters.
-A result is the prediction of weakly bound states in the $\alpha$-$J/\psi$ two-body subsystem for the $^4S_{3/2}$ and $^2S_{1/2}$ channels.
-This finding implies that $\prescript{9}{J/\psi}{\text{Be}}$ may not be a Borromean system (where binding occurs only in the three-body system but not in any two-body subsystem), a distinction not highlighted in prior studies~\cite{Etminan:2025yoq}.
+A result is the prediction of weakly bound states in the $\alpha$-$J/\psi$ two-body subsystem using the $V_{\alpha J/\psi}^{3/2}$, $V_{\alpha J/\psi}^{1/2}$, and $V_{\alpha J/\psi}^{\text{ave}}$ potentials.
+This finding implies that $\prescript{8}{J/\psi}{\text{Be}}$ may not be a Borromean system (where binding occurs only in the three-body system but not in any two-body subsystem), a distinction not highlighted in prior studies~\cite{Etminan:2025yoq}.

 We note that Ref.~\cite{Metag:2017yuh,Krein:2017usp} discusses the search for $\phi$-nucleus and charm-nucleus bound states.
 At the time, however, the $\phi$-nucleus attraction was believed to be rather weak—even the $\phi{}^{11}\text{B}$ potential was considered too shallow to support a $\phi$–nucleus bound state.
 Nevertheless, an interesting experiment (E29)~\cite{J-PARC:E29} using an antiproton beam has been proposed at J-PARC to investigate $\phi$-mesic states.
-As for the $\prescript{9}{J/\psi}{\text{Be}}$ and $\prescript{9}{\eta_c}{\text{Be}}$ systems, the main experimental challenge lies in the large momentum transfer involved in charm production.
-The JLab completed its 12 GeV upgrade, significantly enhancing its capabilities for nuclear physics research.
-It will be possible to search for the bound states at JLab.
+As for the $\prescript{8}{J/\psi}{\text{Be}}$ and $\prescript{8}{\eta_c}{\text{Be}}$ systems, the main experimental challenge lies in the large momentum transfer involved in charm production.
+The 12 GeV upgrade at JLab has significantly enhanced its capabilities for nuclear physics research, consequently enabling new experiments such as a search for the predicted states.
 These predicted exotic nuclei have yet to be explored experimentally.
 With the progress of experiments, we have reason to believe that these predicted exotic nuclei could become accessible in future experiments, forming an issue that awaits exploration.

 \vfil